prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 This section contains speculative plans that are not considered part of protocol specification yet, but are mentioned here for completeness.
 Note that 2.0 specification completed [2 of 3 future plans in the 1.0](./remote_write_spec.md#future-plans).

 * **Transactionality** There is still no transactionality defined for 2.0 specification, mostly because it makes scalable Sender implementation difficult.
 Prometheus Sender aims at being "transactional" - i.e. to never expose a partially scraped target to a query.
-We intend to do the same with remote write -- for instance, in the future we would like to "align" remote write with scrapes, perhaps such that all the samples, metadata and exemplars for a single scrape are sent in a single remote write request.
+We intend to do the same with Remote-Write -- for instance, in the future we would like to "align" Remote-Write with scrapes, perhaps such that all the samples, metadata and exemplars for a single scrape are sent in a single Remote-Write request.

-  However, Remote Write 2.0 specification solves an important transactionality problem for [the classic histogram buckets](https://docs.google.com/document/d/1mpcSWH1B82q-BtJza-eJ8xMLlKt6EJ9oFGH325vtY1Q/edit#heading=h.ueg7q07wymku).
+  However, Remote-Write 2.0 specification solves an important transactionality problem for [the classic histogram buckets](https://docs.google.com/document/d/1mpcSWH1B82q-BtJza-eJ8xMLlKt6EJ9oFGH325vtY1Q/edit#heading=h.ueg7q07wymku).
 This is done thanks to the native histograms supporting custom bucket-ing possible with the `io.prometheus.write.v2.Request` wire format.
 Sender might translate all classic histograms to native histograms this way, but it's out of this specification to mandate this.
 However, for this reason Receiver MAY ignore certain metric types (e.g. classic histograms).

 * **Alternative wire formats**.
 The OpenTelemetry community has shown the validity of Apache Arrow (and potentially other columnar formats) for over the wire data transfer with their OTLP protocol.
 We would like to do experiments to confirm the compatibility of a similar format with Prometheus’ data model, and include benchmarks of any resource usage changes.
 We would potentially maintain both a protobuf and columnar format long term for compatibility reasons and use our content negotiation to add different proto message for this purpose.